emintz/ArduinoLib/RTOSAid/README.md

 }
 ```

-ISRs in classes must be `static` in the class definition.
+In addition to being placed in SRAM, ISRs in classes must be declared `static`.

 ```
 #include "Arduino.h"